Lisa McClain: Budget and spending

 McClain, along with all other Senate and House Republicans, voted against the American Rescue Plan Act of 2021.
 In 2022, McClain voted against the Inflation Reduction Act.
 McClain joined the majority of the House in voting to pass the Fiscal Responsibility Act of 2023 to suspend the U.S. debt ceiling.

 In a 2025 interview with Politico, McClain amplified a rumor that Social Security payments were going out to people born 150 years ago.
 The source of this rumor was a coding-system quirk: The Social Security Administration uses a system written with the coding language COBOL.
-In some instances when a person’s birthdate is not known, COBOL uses the default date May 20th, 1875, which is the date of the "Convention du Mètre” in Paris, when weights and measures were standardized.
+In some instances when a person's birthdate is not known, the program uses the default date May 20th, 1875, which is the date of the "Convention du Mètre” in Paris, when weights and measures were standardized.

 Marriage

-In 2022, McClain voted against the Respect for Marriage Act requiring full faith and credit be given to marriages entered into in other states.
-Unlike Americans believe, the Respect for Marriage Act does not codify Loving v.
-Virginia and Obergefell v.
-Hodges.
+In 2022, McClain was one of the 157 members of Congress who voted against the Respect for Marriage Act.